 What Is Buprenorphine?

-Buprenorphine was previously used as a pain reliever.
-It is a partial opioid antagonist that binds with opioid receptors in the brain, causing reduced pain and feelings of wellbeing.
-While buprenorphine isn’t a full opioid, it acts much like one, causing moderate receptor site activity, except it does not create a euphoric state or disorientation.
+Buprenorphine, previously used as a pain reliever, is a partial opioid agonist that binds with opioid receptors in the brain that causes reduced pain and feelings of wellbeing.
+While buprenorphine isn’t a full opioid, it acts much like one, causing moderate receptor site activity, except it does not create a euphoric state, when taken as directed.
 As a result, buprenorphine will prevent withdrawal symptoms from, and reduce cravings for, opiate drugs like heroin and prescription painkillers.

 What’s the Difference between Subutex and Suboxone?

 The main difference is that Suboxone contains both buprenorphine and naloxone, whereas Subutex contains only buprenorphine.
 Suboxone and Subutex are both brand names.
 While both drugs were developed at around the same time, Subutex was formulated first and while it was found to be relatively effective in the treatment of opiate addiction, there was still a tendency to abuse the drug.
 Many users sought to inject the drug intravenously in order to obtain the high they had become accustomed to with heroin or prescription painkillers.
 They often succeeded in doing so, giving rise to the need to develop another drug to address this issue: Suboxone.

 In Suboxone, naloxone was combined with buprenorphine to deter abuse of the medication.
 Naloxone is an opioid antagonist, which means that it blocks the effects of opioids at the receptor sites.
 If someone injects Suboxone, the person will immediately go into precipitated withdrawal, which can be distressing.

 Which Is Better?
 Comparing Subutex to Suboxone